Currency

 -

-- Significant antiviral activity (especially combined with Coriolus).
+- Significant antiviral activity (especially when paired with Coriolus).

-- Stimulates intestinal flora formation, supports the digestive system and liver.
+- Stimulates gut flora development, supports the digestive system and the liver.

-- Supports treatment of joint diseases (inflammation, degeneration), reduces cholesterol levels.
+- Supports efforts against joint diseases (inflammation, degeneration) and helps reduce cholesterol levels.

 - Temperature: neutral